The Difference Between A Strategy and Tactics

 - How does this poster achieve my strategy?

-- How will posting the information on the Intranet achieve my strategy, especially if most employees try to avoid using the Intranet?
+- How will posting the on the Intranet achieve my strategy, especially if most employees try to avoid using the Intranet?

 - How will I measure if the poster and Intranet achieve my strategy?